BND Hamburger Icon

 Follow up with your leads after you make the sale.

 Lead nurturing doesn’t end after the sale.
-After a customer has bought your product or service, you want them to keep coming back, because they are likely to spend three times as much as one-time customers, according to a report from e-commerce marketing platform Yotpo.
+After a customer has bought your product or service, you want them to keep coming back.
+According to a report from e-commerce marketing platform Yotpo, repeat customers are likely to spend three times as much as one-time customers.

 Yara Simón is a content writer with a decade of experience covering entrepreneurship, with a focus on the marketing strategies that help businesses grow.
 She writes about content marketing, SEO, branding, and omnichannel marketing strategies for business.com.
 Yara also writes about Latinx culture and social justice issues.
 Her work has appeared in Latino Leaders Magazine, Remezcla and Latina.